DirectOutput/DirectOutput/Documentation/50_Architecture.md

 ﻿Architecture
 ============

-\warning This page is not up to date.
-It was last update in spring 2013.
+\warning This page is not up to date!
+It was last updated in spring 2013.

 \section architecture_objectmodel Object model